JoshSinyor/bank_tech_test/README.md

 #### GitHub Actions workflow

 The code is tested using RSpec, with coverage checked using SimpleCov.
-The addition of a GitHub Actions Workflow (as specified in [`rspec.yml`](.github/workflows/rspec.yml)) assisted with determining that checks are passed.
-Every time a commit is pushed to GitHub, the workflow runs creates an environment, installs the relevant gems, and runs the suite of RSpec tests.
+The addition of a GitHub Actions Workflow (as specified in [`deployment_ci.yml`](.github/workflows/deployment_ci.yml)) assists with determining that checks are passed.
+Every time a commit is pushed to GitHub, the workflow runs creates an environment, installs the relevant gems, and runs the full suite of Rubocop and RSpec tests.

 ### Refactoring